enspiral/handbook/agreements/working_groups.md

 # Working Groups Agreement

-- [ ] how does a formal WG gets created if there are no catalysts?
+- [ ] There are currently no catalysts in Enspiral.
+Formal WG approval process in this agreement should be updated.

 [_Approved: April 2019_](https://www.loomio.org/p/vksIn6z0/we-approve-the-working-group-agreement)